 The IGT’s employment management policies reinforce the IGT’s commitment to staff learning and development.
 As well as providing internal agency staff training on a periodic basis where possible, the IGT financially supports individual staff members who wish to complete post-graduate courses or attend specific learning and development opportunities where appropriate.

-Table 6 details the number of staff employed in the IGT office, by classification and gender.
-All staff are employed under the Public Service Act 1999.
-However, the IGT is a statutory appointee.
+Table 8 details the number of staff employed in the IGT office, by classification and gender.
+The IGT is a statutory appointee.
+All other staff are employed under the Public Service Act 1999 and are required to apply APS Values.

 |SES Band 1||1||1|